 Puma Sightings: 85-90% mistaken identity!

-According to the California Department of Fish and Game, almost nine out of every ten reported puma sightings are not actually pumas.
+According to the California Department of Fish and Wildlife, almost nine out of every ten reported puma sightings are not actually pumas.
 They are dogs, coyotes, bobcats, racoons, deer....even large house cats.

 Though the increase in human-puma conflict is real and needs to be addressed, it's important to keep in persective that rather than challenging humans over the loss of their territory, pumas are quietly adapting to the encroachment and destruction of their habitat by adjusting their patterns, and are successfully avoiding conflicts with humans far more than we realize.